Why buy a kitchen knife set?

 Cons: The steak knives aren’t serrated, as is the norm, so they may not be as effective at cutting as typical steak knives.
 The handles of the knives are also a bit less sturdy than most.

 Bottom Line: This set of quality kitchen knives will suit just about any kitchen.
 As long as you don’t mind the unusual steak knives, there’s enough variety in the other knives to account for your cooking needs.

 This attractive, high-volume kitchen knife set is perfect for people who cook daily and comes with a unique holder to boot.

-Pros: This set has you covered whether you want a complete set of kitchen knives with less common types or a more typical, basic variety.
-You can buy it as a 17, eight, or seven-piece set, in either classic silver or a black finish to give them an extra=sleek, contemporary look.
+Pros: This set covers you whether you want a complete set of kitchen knives with less common types or a more typical, basic variety.
+You can buy it as a 17, eight, or seven-piece set in either classic silver or a black finish to give them an extra-sleek, contemporary look.
 Regardless of which quantity or color you pick, the knife blades are coated in a finish to make them non-scratch and nonstick.
 This makes the knives easier to clean and helps them keep their smooth, attractive appearance for longer.
 A holder is included, but it’s pretty different from the usual.
 The clear plastic body displays the knives upright, in a fan-like shape rather than the standard wooden block-like holder.
-There are also holders on the side of the stand for the peeler and a pair of scissors that come included with the 17-piece set.
+There are also holders on the stand for the peeler and a pair of scissors included with the 17-piece set.
 A complimentary knife sharpener also comes with your purchase, even if you buy one of the smaller sets.

 Bottom Line: This stylish, modern set of kitchen knives are an excellent option for anyone who wants to display their collection.
 The unique, transparent holder shows off your stylish new knife collection and ensures you can always see and grab the right knife you need at the moment.